 - Form Completion etc;

-Hopefully, you can now see that there is much more to setting up your Analytics than applying the code to the pages of the website and hoping for the best.
+Hopefully, you can now see that there is much more to setting up your Google Analytics than applying the code to the pages of the website and hoping for the best.
 When it is implemented correctly GA is a very powerful tool in the hands of your marketing team and can identify opportunities as well as show how a site is performing and we will touch on other aspects of GA in other articles.

 Free Website Audit